 Directions for Completing Attachment NCWorks Career Center System

-Complete Attachment to describe the Local Area's One-Stop Career Center system.
+Complete the Attachment on the next page to describe the Local Area's One-Stop Career Center system.

 Column A- include each One-Stop Career Center(s)' name and street address, host facility and hours of operation.